vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/27_gamedev_modern_cpp.md

 ##### c++14

-* **Binary literals** - say goodbye to bit masks which require mental gymnastics.
+* **Binary literals** - say goodbye to bitmasks which require mental gymnastics.
 Just show what your mask is supposed to look like in binary, making it extremely clear which bits are going to be affected.

 * **Digit separators** - games are full of hardcoded constants.
 "Max particles".
 "Max entities".
 And so on.
 Make them more readable with a simple `'` character - it will be extremely easy to distinguish a `100'000` from `1'000'000`.